 Are you ready to try it yet?
 Great!
 It’s very simple and you might even feel like you’re in a spa.

-- Castor Oil – key ingredient, a must-have because it dries and cleanses.
+- Castor Oil (where to buy) – key ingredient, a must-have because it dries and cleanses.

-- Other carrier oil like: Extra Virgin Olive Oil, Sunflower Oil, Jojoba Oil, or Sweet Almond Oil
+- Other carrier oil like: Extra Virgin Olive Oil (where to buy), Sunflower Oil (where to buy), Jojoba Oil (where to buy), or Sweet Almond Oil (I Buy This One)

-- UPDATE – After making my own room deodorizing spray, I decided I wanted my face oil to smell as wonderful as the spray, so I added 2 drops each of rosemary, cedarwood and orange essential oils.
+- UPDATE – After making my own room deodorizing spray, I decided I wanted my face oil to smell as wonderful as the spray, so I added 2 drops each of Rosemary, Cedarwood and Orange essential oils.
+Frankincense is excellent for supporting skin health as it heals sun spots blemishes, but you might want something sweet like Ylang Ylang, Geranium, Grapefruit, or Sweet Orange to sweeten up the scent (where to buy high quality essential oils).
 The result is AH-mazing!
 It smells divine and I really enjoy washing my face now because it truly feels like a facial.
 PLUS, my face was even more moisturized and soft.

 The Right Ratio For Your Skin Type

 The basic concept is that oily skin needs more Castor Oil, and drier skin needs less.
 My skin is a on the dry side, so I’ve found I need 1:4 ratio of 1 part Castor Oil and 4 parts other oils.
 I have used Sunflower, Olive and Sweet Almond Oils and honestly don’t notice much of a difference between the three, so I now just use whatever I’ve got in my cabinet at the time.
 Each person is so different, so I suggest experimenting until you get the perfect combination.